dhamma1991/milestone-project-4/README.md

 I first attempted a simple test just checking that the index page can be reached by using self.client.get("/").
 At first I got a Value Error stating: Missing staticfiles manifest entry for 'css/style.css'.
 After some googling I followed the advice in [this stackoverflow thread](Missing staticfiles manifest entry for 'css/style.css') and managed to fix the error by running python manage.py collectstatic.
 This fixed the error, and the first simple test passed.

-I began using Django's test client in order to conduct tests on views that require a login.
+I began using Django's test suite in order to conduct tests on views that require a login.
 I tested that a user can access both the tasks and profile pages, tests which passed without issue.

 {{{ Here's the bit where you found out marking a task as undone when xp is 0 doesnt work correctly }}}
 I then conducted a test which proved very useful, and showed me I had a hole in my application.